 Printing photos from the cloud is a breeze using the brand’s Pixma Printing Solutions (PPS) app, which accesses photos directly from cloud services such as Twitter, DropBox, Facebook, Google Drive, and Onedrive.
-A separate app, Easy PhotoPrint+, also allows you to lightly edit before printing.
-It is also AirPrint compatible for iOS users, eliminating the need to download drivers.
+A separate app, Easy PhotoPrint+, also allows you to edit lightly before printing.
+It is also AirPrint compatible with iOS users, eliminating the need to download drivers.
 Google cloud printing is a big bonus.

-This printer is suitable for 10 PPM (black) and 7 PPM (color) using a 35-sheet auto document feeder.
-It features a good looking 2.2-inch mono touch screen allowing users to manage tasks.
+This smart home printer is suitable for 10 PPM (black) and 7 PPM (color) using a 35-sheet auto document feeder.
+It features a good-looking 2.2-inch mono touch screen allowing users to manage tasks.
 Advanced printing tasks possible include borderless printing and direct input from several cloud services, including Google Drive and Dropbox.

 How We Decided

-Finding the best printer for computer will result in steady and trouble-free performance printing, copying, scanning, or faxing your essential documents, such as school assignments and company presentations.
+Finding the best printer for computers will result in steady and trouble-free performance printing, copying, scanning, or faxing your essential documents, such as school assignments and company presentations.

 In determining the best printer for a computer to buy, you should consider all-in-one functionality, print speed, two-page printing options, and print-size compatibility.
 Solid printers allow for a combination of printing, copying, scanning, and faxing, spitting out printed paper at a rapid clip of at least 10 PPM (black) and 7 PPM (color).

-Our evaluation also prioritized printers for computers with smartphone compatibility, which allows for immediate retrieval of photos and documents from cloud services such as Onedrive, Google Drive, and Dropbox to print.
+Our evaluation also prioritized printers for computers with smartphone compatibility, also called smart home printers, which allow for immediate retrieval of photos and documents from cloud services such as Onedrive, Google Drive, and Dropbox to print.

 Printer for Computer Buying Guide